new-work/configure-multiple-aws-roles/README.md

 # Configure AWS Credential Profiles for GitHub Actions

+Drop-in replacement for aws-actions/configure-aws-credentials with additional features to configure multiple AWS roles as AWS profiles.

-The primary reason this action exists is to address using multiple profiles at the same time in GitHub Actions.
+The primary reason this action exists is to address using multiple AWS Roles at the same time in GitHub Actions.
 The [official action](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions) is not sufficient for multiple account usage as it only sets one set of AWS environment variables at a time.
 Trying to reuse the action simply overwrites the environment variables with the new credentials.

 This action uses the official `aws-actions/configure-aws-credentials@v4` under the hood.
 Almost all inputs of the original action are supported.
 The main difference is that the `profile` input is required.
 This action will create the `~/.aws/config` and `~/.aws/credentials` files with the specified profile name (can be overridden with `AWS_CONFIG_FILE` & `AWS_SHARED_CREDENTIALS_FILE`, details below).